Exploring Male Infertility: Causes, Diagnosis and Treatment Options

 Treatment Options for Male Infertility

-- Intrauterine Insemination (IUI): This procedure involves the insertion of specially prepared sperm directly into the uterus during ovulation to increase the chances of fertilisation.
+- Intrauterine Insemination (IUI): This procedure involves the insertion of specially prepared sperm directly into the uterus during ovulation to increase the chances of fertilization.

-- Intracytoplasmic Sperm Injection (ICSI): ICSI is often used in conjunction with IVF and involves injecting a single sperm directly into an egg to facilitate fertilisation.
+- Intracytoplasmic Sperm Injection (ICSI): ICSI is often used in conjunction with IVF and involves injecting a single sperm directly into an egg to facilitate fertilization.

 Yes, factors such as smoking, excessive alcohol consumption, drug use, exposure to environmental toxins, and obesity can all negatively impact male fertility.